History

 2020 was a big year (don’t we all know it).
 First, the festival had to do a last-minute relocate due to the Refinery building being closed for earthquake strengthening.
 The lockdowns then forced a postponement, followed by a last-minute pivot to a digital festival.

-In 2021, with Giles at the helm and a lot of crossed fingers, we presented a ‘best of’ season, just to get back on our feet, and most importantly, to give an opportunity to performers who'd being doing it tough.
+In 2021, with Giles at the helm we presented a ‘best of’ season, just to get back on our feet, and most importantly, to give an opportunity to performers who'd being doing it tough.
 It was also about reassuring audiences that fringe festivals will always be tenacious.
 It went pretty well, so 2022 was a bigger programme with local and NZ performers.
-We had got definitely our groove back.
+We had got definitely our groove back!
+In 2023, we had the confidence to present around 50 shows, and decide that that's about the scale that suits us best.